joshuagryphon/plastid/docs/source/quickstart.rst

 Types of data
 .............

-What you need depends on your goals.
-However, generally speaking, genomics data comes in only a few flavors:
+Generally speaking, genomics data comes in only a few flavors:

     Sequence
         The nucleotide sequence of a chromosome, contig, transcript,